Princeton Men Excel in Barbados

 Contact: Youngin Lim, Press Manager, Princeton Rugby

-Email: ymlimatprinceton [dot] edu
+Email: ymlimprinceton [dot] edu